Get started¶

 Prerequisites¶

 InertialSim packages are hosted on Google Cloud Artifact Registry.
-Users should authenticate using the email address associated with their license.
+Users must first authenticate using the email address associated with their license.

 -